asvae/my-articles/perfect-modal/article.md

 ![vue navigation](assets/overlay.gif)

-For this solution we create invisible overlay over whole window.
+For this solution we create invisible overlay over a whole window.
 Overlay catches all clicks.

 ### Template
 ```html